 Statistics based on the price history of an instrument are technical in nature, and such information is irrelevant from a value standpoint.
 Lack of reliance on such readily available information leaves little room for a value investor to make a satisfying diversification theory.

 One of the fundamental beliefs of a U.S. value investor is confidence in the American economic system.
 Any long-term investor would have gained significantly over time by investing in any large U.S. indexes (compared to returns from bonds).
-Passive investors can take advantage of America’s economic engine by buying a low-cost exchange-traded fund of a large diversified index like S&P 500—there is no security analysis required for such an investment.
+Passive investors can take advantage of America’s economic engine by buying a low-cost exchange-traded fund of a large diversified index like the S&P 500—there is no security analysis required for such an investment.
 However, an active investor who bets on a few undervalued securities to get a superior return has enough reason to worry about the diversification of his portfolio.

 An active investor under such a circumstance may allocate his portfolio based on his level of confidence in his investment thesis.
 Unfortunately, there is no easy way to measure your own confidence.
 Having said that, the benefit of diversification cannot be quantified without looking at two opposing forces.